 What is Black Opal?

-So let’s take a brief look at the beginning of Australia’s national gemstone the Opal.
+So let’s take a brief look at the beginning of Australia’s national gemstone, the Opal.
 The formation of Opal began millions of years ago when an inland sea covered the central part of Australia.
 This sea provided our Earth with silica-rich deposits that found their way into cracks, voids, and decomposed fossils as the result of water flowing down through overlying sandstone.
-And still to this day we are finding marine fossils and opalised marine fossils in inland parts of Australia hundreds of miles away from any coastline.
+And to this day we are finding marine fossils and opalised marine fossils in inland parts of Australia hundreds of miles away from any coastline.

 What is Black Opal?